 April 2, 2020 | 12:50 p.m.

 Thank you for continuing to help Convoy of Hope provide hope across the United States!

 March 31, 2020 | 1 p.m.

 Here's an update from Convoy of Hope's Senior Director of U.S. Disaster Services, Stacy Lamb.

-Springfield, Mo.Over the weekend, Convoy of Hope continued resourcing partners across the United States as part of our "10 Million Meals" campaign.
+Springfield, Mo.Over the weekend, Convoy of Hope continued resourcing partners across the United States as part of our 10 Million Meals initiative.